ScaleDrone/scaledrone-ruby/README.md

 # scaledrone-ruby
-Official ScaleDrone Python pushing library.
+Official ScaleDrone Ruby pushing library.
 This is a wrapper around the REST API.

 ##Installation